matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 for detecting reentrancy in particular it checks SSTOREs after CALLs/CALLCODEs.
 This is a syntactic mechanism that is enhanced by the symbolic execution and the sat solving, restricting case to reachable/feasible paths

+# Securify
+analyzes bytecode
+syntactic + contract call dependence analysus + fact checking Securify is a java program that parses bytecode and detects potential vulnerabilities via some advanced syntax-based analysis aided by dataflow analysis.
+The program produces a .facts file that is the input of Soufflé (a Datalog variant), which completes the detection.

+To detected reentrancy, the following criteria are implemented:
+- CALL instructions are detected
+	- CALLs whose money value is a constant equal to 0 are discarded
+	- CALLs whose gas argument does NOT have some dataflow dependency with some GAS instruction above are discarded